 Other attire as deemed inappropriate by the School Leader

 SECTION 2.4.
-The The Leadership School Governing Board recognizes that there are occasions when individuals may need to wear specific garb due to medical reasons or as part of a bona fide personal religious practice.
-When such is the case, the employee shall provide documentation to the (School Leader or other title) of the medical necessity or the bona fide personal religious practice that gives rise to the need for deviation from the policy.
+The Leadership School Governing Board recognizes that there are occasions when individuals may need to wear specific garb due to medical reasons or as part of a bona fide personal religious practice.
+When such is the case, the employee shall provide documentation to the Executive Director of the medical necessity or the bona fide personal religious practice that gives rise to the need for deviation from the policy.

 SECTION 2.5.
 In addition, some job functions necessitate attire that may otherwise be considered “inappropriate” (i.e., Physical Education teachers may wear exercise attire).
-Discretion of these instances is by the (School Leader or other title).
+Discretion of these instances is by the Executive Director.

-Staff Complaints And Grievances Model Policy [required]
+Staff Complaints And Grievances Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.